storj/docs/app/(docs)/object-mount/macos/features/page.md

 ### Best practices for Fast Copy or Fast Move

-- Store original media locally, then **Fast Move** it to cloud when ready.
+- Store original media locally, then **Fast Move** it to cloud when ready
-- For large archive folders, use **Fast Copy** to quickly duplicate into your S3 bucket.
+- For large archive folders, use **Fast Copy** to quickly duplicate into your S3 bucket
-- Use Fast Move to clear local storage while archiving to the cloud &mdash; in one step.
+- Use Fast Move to clear local storage while archiving to the cloud &mdash; in one step

 ## Global Features